Master of Engineering, Automation Technology

 The language of instruction is English.

 The Master’s degree programme in Automation Technology offers studies in different fields on a rotational basis.
-Studies in Supervisory Systems and Automation starts in fall 2017.
+Studies in Supervisory Systems and Automation started in autumn 2017.
 Studies in Supervisory Systems and Automation will give you extended knowledge in the post-digitalization methods of constructing fault-tolerant and -detecting supervisory systems with a special emphasis on usability.
 The principles and methods of advanced model-based control systems is introduced.
 Both model-based and data-based methods are treated in the curricula.

 The Master’s degree programme in Automation Technology (60 ECTS) consists of common advanced professional studies (10 ECTS), degree specific advanced professional studies (20 ECTS) and a Master’s thesis (30 ECTS).
 The Master's Degree Programme in Automation Technology offers studies in three different fields.
 Studies in supervisory systems and automation starts in autumn 2017.

 The studies are designed for engineers who are working in a relevant field and that possesses the will and ability to take their existing automation technology profession to new heights in order to prepare for future business opportunities evolving through the next industrial revolution.

 Tuition in the Master's degree programme is organised so that studying can be combined with full-time work during a period of two years.
 The Master’s degree can be achieved in one year by studying full time.
 The studies of the programme involve not only theoretical lectures but also pratical ways of learning, laboratory assignments and hands-on exercises in innovative learning environments.
 The studies consist of virtual parts and intensive course days mainly at Campus Vaasa.